nikolaholodkov/sustainability_assessment_of_EU_companies/README.md

 For the purpose of this study, a random sample of 300 companies was created.
 The sample file can be viewed here: /xls/sustainability_assessment_of_EU_companies.xls.

 For the purpose of this study, a Jupyter notebook script was created that imports the questionnaire sample file and turns it into a Pandas dataframe.
-Successively, the script cleans and prepares the dataframe for further analysis with the python Seaborn library and includes statistical comparisons using the Mann-Whitney-Wilcoxon test.
+Successively, the script cleans and prepares the dataframe for further analysis with the Seaborn library and includes statistical comparisons using the Mann-Whitney-Wilcoxon test.
 The script can be viewed here: /sustainability_assessment_of_EU_companies.ipynb

 The method shown here can be reproduced on any EUSurvey questionnaire.
 However, additional complexity in the structure of the questionnaire would require modifications to the python script.